xiulinyang/xiulinyang.github.io/_pages/about.md

 More specifically, I'm interested in compositional generalization, neural-symbolic approaches in NLP and cognitive plausibility of neural networks.
 I'm also excited to explore new areas!

-When I'm not in front of the screen, you can find me bouldering/wall-climbing, reading (I'm a big fan of science fictions!), or sleeping (then please me alone 😌).
+When I'm not in front of the screen, you can find me bouldering/wall-climbing, reading (I'm a big fan of science fictions!), or swimming.

 # 🔥 News
+- **07-2024** I gave a talk about LLMs and CL at Shandong University.
+If you are interested, feel free to reach out for the slides. :)

+- **04-2024** I started my intern at KunLun Tech!
+Looking forward to learning more about LLMs!

--  **03-2024** One paper *Are AMR Parsers Fooled by Relative Clauses?* was accepted by DMR Workshop.
+-  **03-2024** One paper *Are AMR Parsers Fooled by Relative Clauses?* was accepted by DMR Workshop！

 -  **03-2024** Our paper *A Corpus of German Abstract Meaning Representation (DeAMR)* was accepted by LREC!

 # 📝 Publications & Presentations